Update on Undergraduate Programs - July 14, 2020

-The Office of Student Leadership and Activities will conduct leadership development through the Fall semester with the 8-week Pieces of Leadership Series, peer-to-peer leadership training, Student Leader Spotlight and other virtual programming, such as House Party Trivia and Music BINGO.
+The Center for Leadership and Engagement will conduct leadership development through the Fall semester with the 8-week Pieces of Leadership Series, peer-to-peer leadership training, Student Leader Spotlight and other virtual programming, such as House Party Trivia and Music BINGO.

 Virtual events and dinners will be scheduled for affinity and special interest groups.

 Faculty and staff will host get-togethers for students interested in special topics such as astronomy, pre-law, and politics.

 Student Services offices (Health Center, Violence Prevention, Accessibility Services, Undergraduate Advising, Career Education, Writing Center, etc.) will be available through appointments and virtual office hours.

 Counseling Center services will continue to be offered through telehealth.

 Fun, themed social activities each week will occur, such as Motivation Mondays, Together Tuesdays and Wellness Wednesdays.

 During this difficult time, we will continue to advocate for access to a Simmons education for all our students, and our Center for Global Education will be reaching out to this community.
 As an institution committed to excellence, we recognize and support the critical importance of international students to our full academic community.